StuartsProjects/SX12XX-LoRa/ReadMe.md

 ### SX128x modules with RX or TX enable pins

 Some of the SX128x modules may also have RX or TX enable pins, such as the Ebyte E28 modules.
 These functions have been tested and are supported for SX128x devices.
-You need to define the pins RX_EN and TX_EN pins used, otherwise leave unused by defining them as -1.
+You need to define the pins RX\_EN and TX\_EN pins used, otherwise leave unused by defining them as -1.

 ## Testing of library and examples

 For testing the library and the example programs I used a board of my own design, which uses a 3.3V/8Mhz Arduino Pro Mini and has a socket where you can plug in a LoRa device as a Mikrobus style module.
 The board is small enough to be used for a GPS tracker application using the end connections for a GPS and display.
 See the [**Easy Pro Mini**](https://github.com/StuartsProjects/Devices/tree/master/Easy%20Pro%20Mini) folder for details.
 <br>

-All example programs were checked against version 1.8.13 of the Arduino IDE.
-The operating system was Windows 10.

-## Program examples

-The Examples folder contains a number of practical working applications.
-There is an example for a very low sleep current sensor transmitter and matching receiver.
-There are examples for remote control of outputs and servos.
-There is a GPS tracker transmitter and receiver application.
-These applications utilise LoRa for the communications so even at low powers they can operate over several kilometres.

-There are demonstrations on how to send data as a plain character array, as a structure and by writing variables direct to the LoRa devices internal buffer.

-There are additional program examples for testing devices, antennas and long distance links.

-The Settings.h file contains the settings for the LoRa device such as frequency, spreading factor, bandwidth and coding rate.
-The example programs use a frequency of 434.000Mhz or 2.445Ghz for the SX128x, you will need to check if that frequency is permitted in your part of the World.
-The radio frequency spectrum is not a free for all, which frequencies, transmitter powers and duty cycles you are permitted to use varies by region and country.
-By default CRC checking is added to transmitted packets and used to check for errors on reception.
+## Testing a new setup

-The first program to test a layout and connections would be the Example program in the Basics folder **2\_Register_Test**, this just does a simple register print of the LoRa device.
+A good first example program to test a layout and connections would be the example program in the Basics folder **2\_Register_Test**, this just does a simple register print of the LoRa device.
 If this program does not work, then the rest of the example programs wont either.
 This program is self contained, it does not need the library installed to operate.

 With an example program written and tested on this SX127x library the example should work with some minor changes with the SX126x and SX128x devices.
 Many of the example programs have already been tested and are working on SX126x, conversion typically takes less than a minute.

+The Settings.h file in some examples contains the settings for the LoRa device such as frequency, spreading factor, bandwidth and coding rate.
+The example programs use a frequency of 434.000Mhz or 2.445Ghz for the SX128x, you will need to check if that frequency is permitted in your part of the World.
+The radio frequency spectrum is not a free for all, which frequencies, transmitter powers and duty cycles you are permitted to use varies by region and country.
+By default CRC checking is added to transmitted packets and used to check for errors on reception.

 ### External libraries in examples

 Some of the example sketches, in particular the camera and file transfer sketches use additional Arduino libraries.
 Some of these such as the SD libraries are part of the Arduino IDE, others you have to download and install.
-Most of these additional libraries are reliable, but some, such as the SD libraries are not.
+Most of these additional libraries are reliable, but some, such as the SD libraries may not be with some combinations of hardware.

 ## Library Functions